-I conduct several counterfactual exercises by adjusting trade costs to examine the quantitative implications of capital goods trade for cross-country capital composition and economic development.
+To examine the quantitative implications of international trade for capital composition across countries, I conduct several counterfactual exercises by adjusting trade costs.
 Reductions in trade barriers reduce cross-country differences in capital composition and result in significant welfare gains.
-With a 10% reduction in trade costs, the variance of log of equipment share of capital declines by nearly 19%.
-The ensuing reduction in variance of log income per worker is approximately 10%.
-The welfare gain experienced by poor countries is 18% while the overall gain in world welfare is 7%.
-In a second experiment, all trade costs are eliminated.
-Here, variance of log equipment share of capital declines by 28% and poor countries' welfare increases by 34%.
-Since trade determines equipment flows to poor countries, distortions in world trading system affect equipment share of capital in poor countries.
+In one experiment, I shut down all trade.
+This increases the cross-country variation in log equipment capital - output ratio by 13%.
+The welfare cost of autarky is higher for poor countries at 13% as compared to rich countries whose welfare cost is 3%.
+In another experiment, I eliminate all trade costs.
+Here, the variance of log equipment share of capital declines by 28%.
+Resulting increase in welfare is 34% for poor countries and 8% for rich countries.
+Since trade determines equipment flow to poor countries, distortions in the world trading system affect equipment share of capital in poor countries.
 If there were a central planner who efficiently allocated capital goods production and usage across countries, then she would allocate production to countries most efficient in producing capital goods and distribute the capital goods to the other countries.
 Eliminating trade barriers essentially accomplishes this in a decentralized manner, by facilitating an efficient allocation of world stock of capital across countries.
 My results demonstrate that barriers to capital goods trade are quantitatively important for economic development.

 Relative to recent research by Eaton and Kortum (2001), the key distinctions are the question that I address and the quantitative results implied by my model.
 Eaton and Kortum (2001) model trade in equipment only and focus on the price of equipment and cross-country productivity differences.
-I model trade in equipment and structures and study the effect on capital composition, price of equipment and structures, and productivity differences across countries.
+I model trade in equipment and structures and study the effect on capital composition differences across countries.
 As in Eaton and Kortum (2001), trade costs in my model are reflected in the price of capital goods.
-As Hsieh and Klenow (2007) criticize, the results in Eaton and Kortum (2001) are inconsistent with the fact that absolute price of investment shows little variation across countries.
-For the sample of countries in Eaton and Kortum (2001), the income elasticity of price of equipment in the data is 0.04.
-While Eaton and Kortum (2001) price estimates imply an elasticity of -1.6, my price estimates have an income elasticity of only 0.05.
-Further, Eaton and Kortum (2001) focus on a sample 34 countries which are mostly rich OECD countries.
+Eaton and Kortum (2001) focus on a sample of 34 countries which are mostly rich OECD countries.
 My sample of countries is larger and more suited to study economic development questions as 15 out of 76 countries are in the lowest quartile of world income distribution.
 I use equilibrium conditions in the model and show that there are considerable gains to poor countries associated with changes in the world trading system.

 The paper proceeds as follows: section 2 describes the model and an equilibrium.
-Section 3 describes the empirical implications of the model.
-Section 4 presents the calibration methodology.
-Sections 5 and 6 present the results.
-Section 7 concludes.
+Section 3 describes the calibration methodology and section 4 presents the results.
+Section 5 concludes.